-- from compensation structures, performance targets or performance management criteria that are insufficiently linked to customer outcomes; - from inducements offered to an insurer or intermediary or any person acting on its behalf, incentivizing that firm/person to adopt a particular course of action; and - where the intermediary or insurer owes a duty to two or more customers in respect of the same or related matters or, has interest in the outcome of a service or a transaction carried out on behalf of a customer or, has significant influence over the customer's decision.
+- from compensation structures, performance targets or performance management criteria that are insufficiently linked to Customer outcomes; - from inducements as benefits offered to an Insurer or Intermediary or any person acting on its behalf, incentivizing that firm/person to adopt a particular course of action; and - where the Intermediary or Insurer owes a duty to two or more Customers in respect of the same or related matters or, has interest in the outcome of a service or a transaction carried out on behalf of a Customer or, has significant influence over the Customer's decision.

-These situations may encourage behaviors that result in unsuitable sales, have a detrimental impact on the quality of the service provided or otherwise breach the insurer's or intermediary's duty of care towards the customer.
-They also may affect the independence of advice given by intermediaries.
+These situations may encourage behaviors that result in unsuitable sales, have a detrimental impact on the quality of the service provided or otherwise breach the Insurer's or Intermediary's obligations towards the Customer.
+They also may affect the independence of advice given by Intermediaries.